AntonBiryukovUofC/diurisation-pet-proj/README.md

 Name of that file, as well as a bunch of other input parameters are stored in a config file under `models/config.ini`.
 Please read it carefully as it contains a lot of information critical for understanding of the workflow.

+For Flask-app to use Bootstrap 4, install `bootstrap-flask`, not `flask-bootstrap`

 ## TODOs:

 - ~~Visualization - tie `wav`, `rttm` together, create series of pngs~~. -- done by __Anton__